 - further care needed

-- if the injured worker should remain off work for more than five days
+- if you should remain off work for more than five days

 - any previous injury or disease contributing to the injury

 The doctor must complete and mail the form within three days of treatment.
-Copies of the form are is sent to the insurance company, employer, and employee.
+Copies of the form are is sent to the insurance company, employer, and you.

 Example: Janet is a retail manager.
 She injures her shoulder at work.
 She already filled out an Incident Report.